 Aimo Koivunen began a seemingly impossible expedition of over 250 miles of inhospitable terrain back to safety dodging Soviet troops and surviving on pine cones.
 He did though treat himself to a Siberian Jay, which he ate raw.

 On the final hurdle he stepped on landmine which tore part his leg, lay in a ditch for a week before dragging himself to safety.
-At the hospital he weighed in at 94 pounds and his meth fuelled heart was beating at over double the normal rate at 200 BPM.
-The cray Finn still refused to die though, with Aimo Koivunen lasting until the ripe old age of 71, dying in 1989.
+At the hospital he weighed in at 94 pounds and his meth fueled heart was beating at over double the normal rate at 200 BPM.
+The cray Finn still refused to die though, with Aimo Koivunen lasting until the ripe old age of 71, dying in 1989, blissfully unaware that his favourite drug would would be immortalised by the dad from Malcolm in The Middle.
+Aimo Koivunen surely is proof that the truth is often much stranger than fiction.

-Finland itself opted for peace and whilst it lots a chunk of territory, now known as Keralia still exists in fine form to this day, although with things right now probably being at their most tense since they were co-belligerents (not allies) with Nazi Germany..
+Finland itself opted for peace and whilst it lots a chunk of territory, now known as Keralia still exists in fine form to this day, although with things right now probably being at their most tense since they were co-belligerents (not allies) with Nazi Germany, with NATO membership imminent.